stehem/stehem.github.com/_posts/2012-02-14-how-to-get-pygments-to-work-with-jekyll.markdown

 Now you just have to include the generated css file in your layout.

-Bonus: if you use Twitter Bootstrap, you need an extra step because Bootstrap's styles will conflict and mees up our hard-earned sweet syntax highlighting.
+Bonus: if you use Twitter Bootstrap, you need an extra step because Bootstrap's styles will conflict and mess up our hard-earned sweet syntax highlighting.

 Locate this line in *bootstrap.min.css*